Pylons/pyramid/docs/narr/threadlocals.rst

 some value around between functions, which is itself usually a very bad idea, at least if code readability counts as an important concern.

 For historical reasons, however, thread local variables are indeed consulted by various :app:`Pyramid` API functions.
-For example, the implementation of the :mod:`pyramid.security` function named :func:`~pyramid.security.authenticated_userid` retrieves the thread local :term:`application registry` as a matter of course to find an :term:`authentication policy`.
+For example, the implementation of the :mod:`pyramid.security` function named :func:`~pyramid.security.authenticated_userid` (deprecated as of 1.5) retrieves the thread local :term:`application registry` as a matter of course to find an :term:`authentication policy`.
 It uses the :func:`pyramid.threadlocal.get_current_registry` function to retrieve the application registry, from which it looks up the authentication policy; it then uses the authentication policy to retrieve the authenticated user id.
 This is how :app:`Pyramid` allows arbitrary authentication policies to be "plugged in".

 When they need to do so, :app:`Pyramid` internals use two API functions to retrieve the :term:`request` and :term:`application